arlin/sample_taxa/perl/README.md

 perl code for sample_taxa
 ===========

-This is a set of Perl scripts to execute the case of getting a tree for species in a named taxon that have genomes in NCBI genomes.
-The scripts all have command-line interfaces.
-The first 3 use eutils (NCBI web services) to find genome entries matching a taxon, link those to NCBIs taxonomy database, and get species names.
-The second 2 scripts use OpenTree web services to find ott identifiers for the named species, and to get the induced subtree from the list of ott identifiers.
+This directory contains Perl scripts to execute the case of getting a tree for species in a named taxon that have genomes in the genomes division of NCBI.
+The master script is invoked like this:

-There is a final script that carries out the entire workflow

 	tree_for_genomes_in_taxon.pl --taxon "Rodentia"

-Other nice examples are "Reptilia", "Carnivora", "Felidae".
-Not everything works this well.
+Other nice examples are "Reptilia", "Carnivora", "Felidae", "Thermoprotei".
+Not everything works this well (Streptophyta, Basidiomycota).

+The master script invokes 5 other scripts.
+The first 3 subsidiary scripts use eutils (NCBI web services) to find genome entries matching a taxon, link those to NCBIs taxonomy database, and get species names.
+The remaining subsidiary scripts use OpenTree web services to find ott identifiers for the named species, and to get the induced subtree from the list of ott identifiers.

-# Contact
+# Known issues

+Bug reports are welcome-- check the github issues before starting a new one.
+See the dependencies below.
 These are very brittle.
 There is no error-checking, so a failure at any step is going to break this.
-Bug reports are welcome.
+We have found many queries that do not succeed when they get to the OpenTree services, for unknown reasons.

 # Scripts